Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 1. No Premade Incisions Needed

 DHI implants each graft while creating the channel, eliminating the need for separate incisions.
 In FUE, surgeons first open channels across the scalp before placing grafts.
 With DHI, this single-step method reduces trauma to the scalp and speeds up the implantation process.
-Patients receiving DHI for hairline transplants often have less visible trauma post-surgery since the pen implants follicles directly without multiple blade incisions.
+Patients receiving DHI for hairline transplants have less visible trauma post-surgery since the pen implants follicles directly without multiple blade incisions.

 2. Faster Implantation